+Hyperspectral Images are worthwhile data for many processing algorithms (e.g. Dimensionality Reduction, Target Detection, Change Detection, Classification and Unmixing).
+Classification is a key issue in processing hyperspectral images.
+Spectral-identificationbased algorithms are sensitive to spectral variability and noise in acquisition.
+There are many algorithms for classification.
 This paper describes a new framework for classification of hyperspectral images, based on both spectral and spatial information.
 The spatial information is obtained by an enhanced Marker-based Hierarchical Segmentation (MHS) algorithm.
 The hyperspectral data is first fed into the Multi-Layer Perceptron (MLP) neural network classification algorithm.
 Then, the MHS algorithm is applied in order to increase the accuracy of less-accurately classified land-cover types.
 In the proposed approach, the markers are extracted from the classification maps obtained by MLP and Support Vector Machines (SVM) classifiers.
-Experimental results on Washington DC Mall hyperspectral dataset, demonstrate the superiority of proposed approach compared to the MLP and the original MHS algorithms.
+Experimental results on Quebec City hyperspectral dataset, demonstrate that the proposed approach achieves approximately 9% and 5% better overall accuracy than the MLP and the original MHS algorithms respectively.